podchasova11/mobile-testing-interview-questions/README.md

 6. Retrieve the video from the device: To retrieve the video from the device, use the following ADB command:

-            adb pull /sdcard/<video-name>.mp4
+            adb pull /sdcard/<video_name>.mp4

 This will copy the video file from the device's SD card to your machine.

-Verify the file is in the /sdcard folder:
+If there are any issues with the file retrieval, verify the file has been saved in the device's <code>/sdcard</code> folder:

             & adb shell
             emulator64_arm64:/ $ ls